easywyg/content-styles/README.md

 Then copy this URL and add it to your website settings in [Dashboard](http://easywyg.com/dashboard/).

-Our robot will get this css file, parse it and then, build styles dropdown for you:
+Our robot will get this css file, parse it and then, build styles dropdown for you.
+You should see something like that:

 ![Easywyg styles dropdown](styles_dropdown.png)